popularzinc/Rigscoin/README.md

 ```
 # DESC:

 Python Cryptocurrency with stealth addresses.
-Goal is to have create a cryptocurency that hides transactions totally.
+The goal is to have create a Cryptocurrency that is completely decentralized, anonymous, untraceable, and confidential.
+Inch by inch.
-I.E. Cant see ammount sent, to who, or from who.